Professor and Acting Head of Department

 Office hours: Mon 3-5 pm

 Helena Wulff is Professor of social anthropology at Stockholm University.
-Her research is in the anthropology of communication and aesthetics based on a wide range of studies on the social worlds of literary production, dance, and the visual arts.
+Her research is in the anthropology of communication and aesthetics based on a wide range of studies of the social worlds of literary production, dance, and the visual arts.
 She has held visiting professorships at University of Illinois at Urbana-Champaign, National University of Singapore, University of Vienna, and University of Ulster, as well as a Leverhulme visiting professorship at University of East London.
-She is Chair of the Swedish Anthropological Association (SANT).
-She is Editor (with Jonathan Skinner) of the book series “Dance and Performance Studies) with Berghahn Books, Oxford, and a member of the advisory boards of the journals Cultural Sociology, Social Anthropology, Culture Unbound, Anthropological Journal of European Cultures, and Slovenský Národopis/Slovak Ethnology.
+She was Chair of the Anthropological Association of Sweden (SANT).
+Helena Wulff is Editor (with Jonathan Skinner) of the book series “Dance and Performance Studies) with Berghahn Books, Oxford, and a member of the advisory boards of the journals Cultural Sociology, Social Anthropology, Culture Unbound, Anthropological Journal of European Cultures, and Slovenský Národopis/Slovak Ethnology.
 She was Editor-in-Chief (with Dorle Dracklé) of Social Anthropology/Anthropologie Sociale, the journal of the European Association of Social Anthropologists (EASA), and Vice President of EASA.

-- “An Anthropological Perspective on Literary Arts in Ireland” in Ullrich Kockel, Máiréad Nic Craith and Jonas Frykman (eds), Blackwell Companion to the Anthropology of Europe.
+- “An Anthropological Perspective on Literary Arts in Ireland,” in Ullrich Kockel, Máiréad Nic Craith och Jonas Frykman (eds.), Blackwell Companion to the Anthropology of Europe.
 Oxford: Wiley-Blackwell.

 Page editor: Karin Alvarado Lönberg